-The Fixed Income strategies invest exclusively in fixed income-oriented ETFs.
-The Fixed Income Taxable strategy focuses on ETFs that have exposure to fixed income holdings that pay interest that is generally not exempt from federal income taxes, including U.S. Treasuries, mortgage-backed securities (MBS) and corporate bonds.
+The investment objectives for the Fixed Income strategies are to deliver similar income and volatility characteristics of a diversified, investment-grade, intermediate-maturity, domestic fixed income allocation.
+The Fixed Income strategies invest exclusively in fixed income ETFs.
+The Fixed Income Taxable strategy utilizes ETFs that have exposure to fixed income holdings that pay interest generally not exempt from federal income taxes, including U.S. Treasuries, mortgage-backed securities (MBS), and corporate bonds.
 Alternately, the Fixed Income Tax-Exempt strategy focuses on ETFs with municipal bond holdings that pay interest generally exempt from federal income taxes.
-It is important to note that the Fixed Income Tax-Exempt strategy is not managed with regard to state income taxes and Confluence does not provide advice, guidance, interpretation or any details regarding income taxes.
+It is important to note that the Fixed Income Tax-Exempt strategy is not managed with regard to state income taxes and Confluence does not provide advice, guidance, interpretation, or any details regarding income taxes.
 Investors should seek guidance regarding the taxability of income independently from information provided by Confluence.